-- Small holes/dents not larger than a pencil eraser: Dust loose particles, fill indentation with lightweight spackle with a putty knife (painters use the 5-in-1), let dry, sand (assorted grits), dust with dry rag.
+- Small holes/dents not larger than a pencil eraser: Dust loose particles, fill the indentation with lightweight spackle with a putty knife (painters use the 5-in-1 shown below), let dry, sand (this one has assorted grits), dust with a dry rag.

 - Primer?
 Only if bigger than a nail hole (often we ‘prime’ with the finish paint, if not a large patch)

 - Paint: Use the original paint if you can (which often will not match – see why below)